what3words/wordpress-autosuggest-plugin/w3w-autosuggest/README.txt

 = 4.0.6 =
 * Released 2023.05.15
 * Fixed a bug that displays null when input selector used and save nearest place is not selected
+* Display what3words address on order emails

 = 4.0.5 =
 * Released 2023.01.04
+* Autosuggest not being rendered correctly on certain checkout pages
 * Fixed a bug where the autosuggest web-component was not being mounted correctly
 * JS script now uses native javascript selectors instead of JQuery